ASFOpenSARlab/opensarlab-docs/user_docs/OpenSARlab_terminal.md

-# Using The Terminal in OpenSARlab
+# Using the Terminal in OpenSARlab

 ### Open a Terminal
 | ![Opening a terminal with the "New" menu in the JupyterHub GUI file manager.](assets/open_terminal.png) |